BenhamOT/BenhamOT.github.io/docs/_posts/2023-03-20-ml-on-edge-devices.md

 ### Intro

 In this post (my first, in fact), I'm going to talk about one of the most interesting projects I've worked on over the last 5 years.
 The project's headline: __Can we develop an Android app that classifies screenshots on a mobile phone?__
-It sounds fairly simple, but there were some interesting challenges involved.

 Although a lot of excellent mobile development went into this project, my main focus was developing the computer vision model that would classify the screenshots and embedding the model into the app.
 I won't go into specific